85+ things to do in NH this summer

 - Put on a bib and pass the melted butter.
 Here are 10 of our favorite casual places to eat lobster.

 - Order a fruity cocktail, local brew, your tapas and hit the deck.
 Here’s a guide on where you can dine outdoors.

 - Have a glass of wine at the Gilmanton Winery and Vineyard while you toast Grace Metalious, author of “Peyton Place.”
-(If Grace or her book aren’t ringing a bell, then you’ll want to read this.)

 - Satisfy your sweet tooth at The Mill Fudge Factory in Bristol.
 You’ll find award-winning homemade fudge and ice cream as well as nice salads, sandwiches and ravioli.